AlGepe/OmniCalcs/SEO/RiteTriangle/New_rt.md

 1) the perimeter equals `a(3 + √3)`

 ## Right angled triangles and parallelograms

+It might seem at first sights that a right triangle and a parallelogram do not have anything in common.
+How can a triangle solver help with understanding a parallelogram?
+The reality is that any parallelogram can be decomposed in 2 or more right triangles.
+Let's take the example of the rectangle which is the easiest one to see it.

+Imagine a rectangle, any rectangle; now imagine to trace one of the diagonals of this rectangle (you can learn more about this on the <portal cid=1094>diagonal of a rectangle calculator</portal>).
+If we take a look now and separate the rectangle by the diagonal what we obtain is two right angled triangles.
+Looking at the triangles there is no need to use the right triangle calculator to see that both are equal, so their areas will be the same.
+This means that the area of the rectangle is double that of each of the rectangles.

+If we think about the equations it makes all the sense since the <portal cid=749>area of a rectangle</portal> of sides `a` and `b` is exactly: `area = a * b` whilst for the right triangle is: `area = base * height / 2` which in this case would mean `area = a * b /2` which is exactly what we already saw by just cutting the rectangle by the diagonal.

+This was the simple example of a rectangle, but the same is applicable to the <portal cid=1085>area of a square</portal> in exactly the same way.
+For other parallelograms the process becomes a bit more complicated (it might involve up to 4 right triangles of different size) but with a bit of skill one can use the same idea and calculate the <portal cid=933>area of a parallelogram</portal> using right angled triangles, or you can be more efficient even and just use our calculator.

 ## Shadows and right triangles (radius of the Earth)